christopher-b/cbennell.com-ghost/README.md

 yarn dev
 ```

+Open the Ghost admin dashboard on your development server.
+Open settings and navigate to Design & Branding > Customize > Theme, and enable the "Development mode" setting.

 Changes you make to your styles, scripts, and Handlebars files will show up automatically in the browser.
 CSS and Javascript will be compiled and output to the `built` folder.

 Press `ctrl + c` in the terminal to exit development mode.